 Before you watch, let me give you some context.
 My quiet, reserved boy and I opted to do a traditional Mother/Son dance with a GodsyGirl “spin.”

 Chile, he didn’t even see it coming!
 LOL

-Seriously, as I mentioned, I cannot stand legalism, rules and “appearances” of holiness.
-I tried that, again, it doesn’t work for me.
+Seriously, as I mentioned, I cannot stand legalism, rules, and “appearances” of holiness.
+I tried that, but again, it doesn’t work for me.

 So, I’m free!

 I want my Christian women’s blog to help people be free!